timlau/yum-daemon/README.md

 yum-daemon
 ===========

-Yum-daemon is a DBus system service there make part for Yum's API available for application via DBus calls.
+Yum-daemon is a 2 DBus services there make part for Yum's API available for application via DBus calls.

+There is a DBus session bus service runnning as current user for performing readonly actions.

+There is a DBus system bus service runnning as root for performing actions there is making changes to the system

 This make it easy to do packaging action from your application no matter what language it is written in, as long as there is DBus binding for it.

-Yum-daemon uses PolicyKit for authentication, so when you call one of the commands (as normal users) you will get a
+Yum-daemon uses PolicyKit for authentication for the system service, so when you call one of the commands (as normal users) you will get a
 PolicyKit dialog to ask for password of a priviledged user like root.

 **yum-daemon is still under heavy development and the API is not stable or complete yet**